 Does copper purify water?

 Yes, it does!
 Copper has natural water purification qualities that will kill microorganisms, mold, fungi, bacteria, and other water-based harmful elements.
-Copper is becoming a very popular choice for people who want a more natural approach to their water filtration needs.
+Copper is becoming a trendy choice for people who want a more natural approach to their water filtration needs.

 Does boiling your water purify it?